Last Updated on July 11, 2023

 A good starter screwdriver set comes with multiple sizes of both, straight and Philips head types as a minimum.
-We also find sets with TORX, square, and even multi-tip type screwdriver handy.
+We also find sets with TORX, square, and even multi-tip type screwdrivers handy.
 They let you work on more types of fasteners which we find on an increasing number of products.
-We like the Southwire Made-in-America screwdriver set and the Milwaukee 8-piece screwdriver set, but a basic kit from anyone should serve you well.
+You don’t have to necessarily have the best screwdriver set, but a basic kit from anyone should serve you well.

 Drill Bits and Driver Bits

 You definitely want a small basic drill bit kit.
 If you want to get fancy, grab what’s known as an “index” kit that includes one of just about every size from 1/16-inch to 1/2-inch.
 Or, you can grab a kit with a handful of sizes ranging from 1/8-inch up to 3/8-inch.
 If you plan to drill metal, read our article on the best drill bits for metal.

 For driver bits, you have an easier time.
 Grab some magnetic bits for driving various fasteners.
 You want a nice assortment as you may end up having to deal with Phillips, Torx, and even square drive fasteners at some point.
 We really like the Makita XPS impact driver bits on the top end.
 Realistically speaking, however, you can grab cheaper base kits from the likes of Bosch, Ryobi, and Craftsman Tools.